-The Pharmacy Technology Program courses are offered on the Santa Rosa Campus, as a CTE program, on the Santa Rosa Campus.
+The Pharmacy Technology Program courses are offered on the Santa Rosa Campus, as a CTE program.
+Office hours are by appointment, call (707) 521-7906.

 1.2 Program/Unit Context and Environmental Scan

 Environment:

 - The SRJC Pharmacy Technology Program is one of the SRJC's Career and Technical Education (CTE) training that has been traditionally called occupational or vocational education. - Retention and course completion are well above the College average.
 The Pharmacy Technology Program awards the second highest number of certificates in the Health Sciences Department. - Servicing 5 Regions; Sonoma, Marin, Solano, Lake and Mendocino counties. - Experiential Clinical Work Site Employer Organization Rotations available in each county.